 In the early days of Texas’s infamously backlogged relief program, wait times were as high as 60 days, according to Christina Rosales of Texas Housers, a statewide nonprofit dedicated to housing justice.
 “People were evicted in the course of waiting for rent relief.”
 Since March, however, wait times have decreased steadily to a current two to three weeks.
 “There is an expedited process for renters who are at a very high risk for evictions,” Rosales says.
 “And it does make a huge difference.”

-Baltimore, Maryland, is another success story.
-The city’s Strategic Targeted Eviction Prevention (STEP) program, which won a national award for innovation, also took a while to get off the ground. “[The program] had some snafus in the beginning,” recalled Carol Ott of Fair Housing Maryland.
-However, the Baltimore mayor’s office worked closely with nonprofit organizations on the ground to analyze and fix failure points within the STEP program.
+Baltimore County, Maryland, is another success story.
+The county’s Strategic Targeted Eviction Prevention (STEP) program, which won a national award for innovation, also took a while to get off the ground. “[The program] had some snafus in the beginning,” recalled Carol Ott of Fair Housing Maryland.
+However, the Baltimore county’s office worked closely with nonprofit organizations on the ground to analyze and fix failure points within the STEP program.
 “I report to them where we’re getting the most complaints, the most requests for assistance,” Ott said.
 “And they were able to say OK, let’s start focusing on these areas.”